ohmzi/Tautulli_Curated_Plex_Collection/README.md

 ---

-**Now each time Tautulli detects a user has fully watched a movie, it will call your script with the watched movie’s title.
-This allows automated collection updates or additional logic whenever a viewing finishes.**
+**Now Whenever Tautulli detects that a user has finished watching a movie, it will trigger your script with the movie’s title.
+With each run, your collection becomes more finely curated.**

+**Tip: Add the collection to your Home screen and position it at the very top—right beneath the Continue Watching list.**

 **Enjoy using this script!
-If it enhances your movie nights, please share your setup, tweaks, or any improvements with the community.
-Encounter any issues or have ideas for enhancements?
+If it enhances your movie nights.
+If you Encounter any issues or have ideas for enhancements?
 Feel free to open an issue or submit a pull request.**

 ---